lm3nitro/Projects/Metasploit/Armitage.md

 ### Scope:

-I will be installing Armitage on a linux OS host, and will be performing a scan against the target host to identify any vulnerabilities present, exploiting them, and then anylyzing the traffic and logs generated from the attack.
+I will be installing Armitage on a linux OS host, and will be performing a scan against the target host to identify any vulnerabilities present, exploiting them, and then analyzing the traffic and logs generated from the attack.

 ### Tools and Technology:
 Armitage, Linux OS, and Wireshark